cs10/bjc-su22-blue/syllabus.md

 * **Discussion Sections**: Discussion sections are where you will delve into the content more deeply with worksheets in traditional “pen-and-paper” style.
 This is where you will develop the theoretical computational skills needed to understand the basics of programming.
 Attendance is not required, but you can earn points (see below) by attending.

 * **Reading Quizzes**: Reading Quizzes will be given during the first beginning of the first lab each week, with some exceptions that will be noted on the course calendar.
 They will be offered **synchronously** at the start of lab.
-They will happen via bCourses.
+They will happen via gradescope.

 * **Office Hours**: During office hours, you can meet with a TA or Michael for help with course material, assignments, or bigger picture questions.